conan-io/docs/reference/tools/env/envvars.rst

 .. warning::

-    In Windows, there is a limit to the size of environment variables, a total of 32K for the whole environment, but spcifically the PATH variable has a limit of 2048 characters.
+    In Windows, there is a limit to the size of environment variables, a total of 32K for the whole environment, but specifically the PATH variable has a limit of 2048 characters.
 That means that the above utils could hit that limit, for example for large dependency graphs where all packages contribute to the PATH env-var.

     This can be mitigated by: